Contrast-Security-OSS/docs/content/user/attacks/MonitorAttacks.md

 ### Attack events

 The Attack Events column displays a list of the types of attacks detected, along with the total number of attack events per type.
-The bar below each attack type shows a breakdown of the attack events by result, such as exploited (red) or blocked (green).
+The bar below each attack type shows a breakdown of the attack events by result, such as Exploited (red) or Blocked (green).

 ### Target applications

 In the Target Applications column, Contrast shows each application that has been targeted by an attack.
-The bar below each application shows a breakdown of the attack events by result, such as exploited (red) or blocked (green).
+The bar below each application shows a breakdown of the attack events by result, such as Exploited (red) or Blocked (green).
 Click on the total number of applications to see the data in the [Attacks](user-attacks.html#analyze-attacks) grid.
 Click on an application to see a filtered view in the **Attack Events** grid.

 ## Attack Details